 How do you figure out which one is the best?
 Let’s run through the math on an example offer.

-The Barclaycard Arrival™ World MasterCard® is a card clearly geared toward people who travel frequently.
+The Barclaycard Arrival™ World MasterCard® (currently unavailable) is a card clearly geared toward people who travel frequently.
 If you’re a person who travels all the time and thus eats on the road a lot, this card will be a reasonably good option for you.